-(c) An employee in receipt of her regular earnings while serving at court shall remit to the Employer all monies paid to him by the court, except travelling and meal allowances not reimbursed by the Employer.
+(c) An employee in receipt of the employees' regular earnings while serving at court shall remit to the Employer all monies paid to the employee by the court, except travelling and meal allowances not reimbursed by the Employer.

 (d) In the event an accused is jailed pending a court appearance, such leave of absence shall be without pay.